srisaivyshnavi/unsplashImageSearch/README.md

-# VerifoneProject
+# VerifoneUnsplashImageSearch

+1. Project set up:

+ Angular CLI: version 10.0.5.
+ Angular Material
+ cssstyles: processor (scss)

+2. Using the CLI

  This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

+3. Features Used:

+  ngrx/store
+  ngrx/effects

-Project Description:
+Project Discription:

-This project allows users to search for images using any FREE images using UNSPLASH search API.

-The results are updated live as the user type into the search box:

-Each image display some information when hover:
+Here we get the images on searching with any name in the input field on search hits the unsplash API

+after getting the images there will be some information about the image say author and addto favourite

-Link to author page
+autho link will redirect to author page
-A button to save the image to the user’s favorite page:
-When click, shows a pop up for the user to choose which list to add the image to If there’s no list, allow the user to create a new list

-On the Favorite page.
-Displays all lists with correct images in each list and allows user to Edit list title & description.
-OnClick of each image will trigger the download.
+on adding to favourite the images are saved to favourite list

+favourite page there is list name and discription we can edit here

+and download the image on click of image